-ScanImage allows to subdivide a microscope's full field of view into multiple regions of interest (ROIs).
+ScanImage allows the microscope's full field of view to be subdivide into multiple regions of interest (ROIs).

 The use of ROIs offers the following advantages:

 In a traditional laser scanning microscope, the frame rate is calculated as follows:

 frame rate [Hz] = 1 / (lines per frame * line period [s])

 To increase the frame rate, the line period and/or the number of lines per frame can be decreased.
 Since the number of lines per frame directly translates to the vertical resolution of the image and the line period is either hardware constrained (resonant scanning) or would result in a decreased horizontal resolution (galvometric scanning), this method is often unacceptable for scenarios where a high image quality is desirable.
 For small objects that are distributed over a large range of the microscope's field of view, a compromise between frame rate and detail resolution needs to be found.

 To overcome this limitation, ScanImage supports the definition of regions of interest (ROIs).
 ROIs allow to optimize the frame period by skipping image regions of low interest, while preserving the image resolution within the ROI.

 Limiting Tissue Exposure

 ScanImage allows to control the laser power by using Pockels cell in the optical path.
 By fully attenuating the beam power while traversing between ROIs, the exposure of tissue is minimized.
 Additionally, ScanImage allows beam power to be set differently for each ROI.
 This allow you to limit power differently to certain regions if some are more sensitive than others.

 A ScanImage volume is the collection of multiple image planes at different z-planes.
 Typically, the volume is scanned by using a piezo actuator to axially sweep the microscope's objective while continuously acquiring images.
 This way each acquired frame represents one slice of the volume.